Competitive scholarships and project funding opportunities for the 2017–2018 academic year are described below. Parsons students should contact

 Application Deadline: January 30

 As many as four Fellowship Project Grants are given annually; students are eligible to receive as much as $5,000 for each project.
-Collaborative Team Grants support projects of a team of two or more students from any of the colleges of The New School working in collaboration.
+Collaborative Team Grants support projects of a team of two or more students from any of the colleges of The New School

 For more information and application materials, visit